adeeb10abbas/ros2-docker-dev/README.md

 However, if you have an Nvidia GPU and you have figured out how to install the nvidia-docker2 jazz.
 You can use rocker.
 You can also use Intel Integrated Graphics  with rocker, however, I haven't tested it. rocker is a tool that allows you to run  docker containers with hardware acceleration.
 To use rocker, with our containers run the following:
 `rocker --nvidia --x11 -- my_ros_container`
-If you have multiple workspaces you would like to concurrently build in a single command with corresponding workspaces, use the following:
-`ros_dev my_ros_container1 /path/to/my/ros/project1 my_ros_container2 /path/to/my/ros/project2`

-The above command will build the container and mount the project directory to the container's `/ros2_ws/src directory`.
-The container will be named my_ros_container and will be run in the background.
-To access the container, use the following:
-`docker exec -it my_ros_container /bin/bash`

-To access any desktop visualizations like RViz, go to your local vnc server: http://localhost:8080/vnc.html.
-This should work for essentially all kinds of machines.
-It's much easier to get this working, so I recommend using this method if you're just trying to get something going.

-However, if you have an Nvidia GPU and you have figured out how to install the nvidia-docker2 jazz.
-You can use rocker.
-You can also use Intel Integrated Graphics  with rocker, however, I haven't tested it. rocker is a tool that allows you to run  docker containers with hardware acceleration.
-To use rocker, with our containers run the following:
-`rocker --nvidia --x11 -- my_ros_container`

-This is under active development, so please feel free to contribute to the project.
-If you have any questions, please open an issue on the GitHub repo.
-Thanks!
 This is under active development, so please feel free to contribute to the project.
 If you have any questions, please open an issue on the GitHub repo.
 Thanks!